bogemad/rucs_analysis/README.md

 # rucs_analysis
-Collection of scripts for filtering and parse output from the RUCS pipeline
+Collection of scripts to filter and parse output from the RUCS pipeline